 Alma Tadema, Sir Lawrence, Dutch British 1836 to 1912 Oil Paintings

-Sir Lawrence Alma-Tadema was one of the most renowned painters of late nineteenth century Britain, he was actually born in the Netherlands.
-He was trained at the Academy of Antwerp, Belgium, then he moved to England in 1870, until his death on 1912.
-A classical-subject painter, he became famous for his oil painting of the luxury and decadence of the Roman Empire, with langorous figures set in fabulous marbled interiors or against a backdrop of dazzling blue Mediterranean sea and sky paintings.
-Universally admired for his superb draftsmanship and depictions of Classical antiquity, during his life time, he fell into disrepute after his death and only in the last thirty years has his artworks have been reevaluated for its importance within the nineteenth century English art.
+Sir Lawrence Alma-Tadema was perhaps the most famous painter of late-nineteenth-century Britain; he was really brought into the world in the Netherlands.
+He was prepared at the Academy of Antwerp, Belgium; at that point, he moved to England in 1870, until his passing in 1912.
+An old-style subject painter, he got popular for his oil painting of the extravagance and debauchery of the Roman Empire, with languorous figures set in marvelous marbled insides or against a set of amazing blue Mediterranean ocean and sky compositions.
+Generally respected for his amazing draftsmanship and portrayals of Classical artifacts, during his lifetime, he fell into offensiveness after his demise, and just over the most recent thirty years has his works of art have been reconsidered for their significance inside nineteenth-century English workmanship.

 Can't find the painting you are looking for? click here